What is customer satisfaction?

 The effect customer satisfaction has on retention

-There is an obvious correlation between customer satisfaction and retention because the dissatisfied customers are not very likely to buy again, right?
+There is an obvious correlation between customer satisfaction and retention because dissatisfied customers are not very likely to buy again, right?
 But remember, a satisfied customer doesn’t automatically mean a loyal customer.

 In a competitive field like retail, the correlation really starts to show when you exceed the customer’s expectations.
 It’s up to you to use your knowledge about your customers – to make sure you give them an experience that makes them want to take action again.